tshmak/lassosum/README.md

 ```
 ### Support
-If there are any questions, please email Timothy Mak at tshmak@hku.hk
+If there are any questions or problems with running or installing `lassosum`, please do email me at tshmak@hku.hk